 Blossoms which have fallen from the tree can be dried and used to make tea – this is done particularly in Spain.

-How to Celebrate Orange Blossom Day
+How to celebrate National Orange Blossom Day

 Have you ever used orange blossom in your cooking or baking?
 Today would be a great day to try!